8 Sights in Grimma, Germany (with Map and Images)

 Show sight on map

 Nimbschen Abbey (Marienthron) is a former Cistercian abbey located immediately south of Grimma in the Saxon district of Leipzig an der Mulde.
 It existed between 1243 and 1536/42 and, after its dissolution between 1550 and 1948, belonged to the Prince's School in Grimma and the Gymnasium St. Augustin in Grimma.
-In 1810, the material from the monastery, which had fallen into disrepair after its dissolution, was used to create the new monastery estate, which is now used as a hotel.
+In 1810, the material of the monastery, which had fallen into disrepair after its dissolution, was used to create the new monastery estate, which is now used as a hotel.
 In addition to the monastery, the settlement of Nimbschen was built on the neighbouring Klosterholz.

 Wikipedia: Kloster Nimbschen (DE)